-Last year we launched Kameleoon Predict™, a solution that embraces predictive machine learning algorithms to improve and scale up personalizing your digital experience for each and every visitor.
-A key part of the solution is the Kameleoon Conversion Score (KCS™) - a unique metric that measures the conversion intent of all visitors in real-time and enables marketers and product teams to set and trigger automated actions.
+Last year we launched Kameleoon Predict™, a solution that embraces predictive machine learning algorithms to improve and scale up the personalization of your digital experience for each and every visitor.

-In this article I am going to explain the value of machine learning algorithms within personalization, and how this approach differs from alternative strategies such as dynamic traffic allocation, segmentation and A/B testing/experimentation.
+This article explains the value of machine learning algorithms within personalization, and how this approach differs from alternative strategies such as dynamic traffic allocation, customer segmentation and A/B testing/experimentation.

 I’ll outline the major difference - while machine learning algorithms are inherently people-centric, dynamic traffic allocation is a statistical approach which doesn’t take into account the interests and needs of individual visitors.
 This explains why machine learning algorithms drive greater engagement and higher conversion rates, making predictive approaches key to ensuring the success of personalization projects.